 Body Language Matters in the Family Court

-In the family court, there are a lot of moving parts.
-This includes worrying about the witnesses who will be called, the evidence presented, and how the judge will rule.
-It may involve the emotions and stress involved with having to be in court.
+In family court, there are many moving parts.
+This includes worrying about the witnesses who will be called, the evidence that will be presented, and how the judge will rule.
+It may involve the emotions and stress of being in court.
 For many, it takes a long time to get a trial or court date.

 Even if it is merely a motion date or a pretrial or settlement conference, these court dates can be stressful.
 Stress can cause parties to become nervous, anxious, or even frustrated.

-These feelings can sometimes bring out bad body language in the courtroom.
-The bad body language can culminate in frowning, being fidgety, slouching, or even reacting negatively based on what happens in court.
+These feelings can sometimes lead to poor body language in the courtroom.
+Bad body language can manifest as frowning, fidgeting, slouching, or even a negative reaction to what happens in court.
 Some parties may moan or gasp.
 Others might throw up their hands or fidget in their chairs.
 In some instances, parties might furiously pass notes to their lawyers.
 Ultimately, poor visuals can be damaging.

-The reality is that judges have discretion in divorce or family court cases in terms of what they do.
-Often, judges are weighing the credibility of witnesses not only based on what they say, but what they can see visually.
+The reality is that judges have discretion in divorce and family court cases about what they do.
+Often, judges weigh witnesses’ credibility not only on what they say but also on what they can see.

-If the family court judge sees something from a body language perspective they do not like, it can be damaging.
-Ultimately, parties need to be careful that they are in control of their body language.
+If a family court judge sees something in body language that they do not like, it can be damaging.
+Ultimately, parties need to be careful to control their body language.
 They have to understand that this can make a difference.

 Even with the stress of these court dates, parties have to go to their happy place in the courtroom emotionally.
-It might mean meditating or praying for peace in terms of whatever happens.
-It can also include engaging in breathing techniques or trying to focus on something else while waiting or sitting in the courtroom.
+It might mean meditating or praying for peace, no matter what happens.
+It can also include engaging in breathing techniques or focusing on something else while waiting or sitting in the courtroom.
 Whatever helps a person display a positive demeanor, they should utilize those skills.

 If clients are getting emotional, talking to their attorney in a private room to express their concerns can help.
 When emotions build up, it may be beneficial to take a walk or go to the water fountain or restroom.
 But, when a party is in the courtroom, everything they do can impact the case.